 Regular Updates and Patches

 Most businesses have a firewall that keeps out hackers trying to access sensitive data or systems.
 However, these firewalls can only do so much; they rely on patches from vendors like Microsoft and Google to fix vulnerabilities in software like Windows XP that hackers can exploit.
 To protect yourself from threats like WannaCry, you need regular updates and patches for all software running on your network.
+Also make sure to secure your site whether it’s built with WordPress or other CMS, as website vulnerability is one of the biggest gates to data breaches.

 Limited Access to Sensitive Data